 4 Hours: The Rise and Fall of Carthage: Sleep Stories to Fall Asleep To

-Carthage was destroyed so thoroughly that almost none of its own writing survives.
-Everything we know about Carthage comes from the Romans who defeated it — which means we are reading history written by the victors about a civilization they worked hard to erase.
-Carthage was the major Mediterranean commercial power for four centuries.
-It clashed with Rome three times.
-Three times Rome nearly lost.
-The third time, Rome won completely, and the city that had challenged them for supremacy was demolished stone by stone.
-Sleep stories covering 4 hours: the rise and fall of carthage reconstruct what we know from archaeology and hostile sources.
+Carthage was destroyed so completely that almost none of its own writing survives.
+Nearly everything we know comes from the Romans who defeated it, which means we are reading the history of a civilization written largely by the people who worked hardest to erase it.
+For four centuries Carthage was the dominant commercial power in the western Mediterranean.
+It fought Rome three times, and three times Rome came close to losing.
+These sleep stories covering 4 hours on the rise and fall of Carthage reconstruct what we know from archaeology and from those hostile Roman sources.

 4 Hours: The Rise and Fall of Carthage